 Course extensions for online and distance education

 The time allotted for completing each course is detailed in the course descriptions.
 The course must be completed within this time period unless an extension of time is purchased for a fee of $150.
 An extension will increase the duration of the course by half the amount of the original time allowed.
 For example, a 32-week course will have an extension of 16 additional weeks.
-Requests for extensions must be purchased at least one business day prior to the course end date.
+Requests for extensions must be purchased at least two business days prior to the course end date.
 Extensions cannot be purchased after a final grade has been awarded.

 Contact the Office of the Registrar to request an extension for a course.
 Fees for extensions are non-refundable.

 SAIT reserves the right to limit registration, cancel, postpone or combine courses, alter course content, dates or times, and substitute instructors.
 Full refunds will be issued for cancelled courses.

 Tuition refund for distance education courses: Written notice of course cancellation must be received by the Office of the Registrar before 25 per cent of the original course time has elapsed in order for a student to receive a tuition refund.
 Use the Distance Education Course Withdrawal form included in your course package.
 SAIT will retain: a minimum administration fee of $50 plus the shipping and handling fee charged on your order.

 Students may withdraw from a course without academic penalty by submitting written notification to the Office of the Registrar before 70% of the course hours have been taught before or — for distance and online courses — before 70% of the original course time has expired.
 Students who do not observe official withdrawal procedures will be assigned an "F" or a failing grade.
 There are no refunds issued for withdrawals.